 - Age.

 - Disability.

-- · Gender reassignment.
+- Gender reassignment.

 - Marriage and civil partnership.

 - Pregnancy and maternity.

 - Race.

 - Religion or belief.

 - Sex.

-Sexual orientation.
+- Sexual orientation.

-In our school we teach Protected Characteristics through assemblies, restorative approaches, anti- bullying sessions and during compulsory 1-2-1 tutor sessions when necessary.
-We also teach subject specific lessons during our 'Ready to Learn' sessions in a morning.
+In our school we teach Protected Characteristics through assemblies, restorative approaches, antibullying sessions and during compulsory 1-2-1 tutor or PD sessions when necessary.
+We also provide opportunities through the day in co-regulate and co-connect sessions to address any issues that may be a challenge or concern regarding identity and respect.